shahprincea/leonidas/content/post/permutation-list.md

 ---
-title: "Permutation of the string"
+title: "Permutation of the List"
 tags: [recursion]
 ---